xianggebenben/Junxiang_Wang/index.md

 ## Biography

-Junxiang Wang is a highly motived Ph.D. student at Emory University, supervised by Dr. [Liang Zhao](http://mason.gmu.edu/~lzhao9/).
-He has broad interest in different research areas such as social media mining, inverse problems and nonconvex optimization.
-Specifically, he is passionate about applications of Alterating Direction Method of Multipliers in deep learning models.
-He has published various research papers in top-tier conferences such as KDD, ICDM and WWW.
-He has been selected as an independent reviewer in many top-tiers venues in AI and operation research fields such as IJCAI and European Journal of Operational Research (EJOR).
-He  has been inivited to present his work in many optimization conferences.
-Before joining Emory, he received his master degree and bachelor degree from George Mason University in 2020 and East China Normal University in 2012, respectively.
+Junxiang Wang is a researcher at NEC Laboratory America.
+He received the Ph.D. degree from the Department of Computer Science at Emory University in 2022.
+Before that, he received his Master’s degree and Bachelor’s degree from George Mason University in 2020 and East China Normal University in 2012, respectively.
+His research interests include data mining in social media, inverse problems on graphs, and nonconvex optimization in deep learning.
+He has published various research papers in top-tier conferences and journals such as KDD, ICDM, WWW, AAAI, Proceedings of the IEEE, and TNNLS.
+He has been invited to present his works in several optimization conferences.

 ## Publications